danbz/aesthetic-programming/source/6-ObjectAbstraction/Readme.md

 ## setup()
 In programming an object is a key concept, but it is also more generally understood as a thing with properties that can be identified in relation to the term subject.
 Put simply, and following philosophical conventions, a subject is an observer (we might say programmer) and an object is a thing outside of this, something observed (say a program).
 In this chapter we will learn to further manipulate objects and understand their complexity in line with people who think we need to put more emphasis on non-human things so we can better understand how objects exist and interact, both with other objects, but also with subjects.

 In the preceding chapters we worked with different objects such as ellipses, rectangles, and polygons.
-You can apply different attributes to these objects, such as color, size, and position, and – additionally – objects can exhibit certain behaviors such as various transformational and interactive features (see Chapters 3, "Infinite loops," and Chapter 4, "Data capture").
+You can apply different attributes to these objects, such as color, size, and position, and — additionally — objects can exhibit certain behaviors such as various transformational and interactive features (see Chapters 3, "Infinite loops," and Chapter 4, "Data capture").
 These geometric objects use built-in p5.js functions as a set of pre-defined parameters and attributes.
 In this chapter, we will work on constructing our own objects, attributes, and behaviors to represent aspects of the real world.
 There is a process of abstraction here, because physical objects need to be translated into the idea of an object, and in doing so, certain details and contextual information are inevitably left out.
 We will return to this issue later.

 Abstraction is one of the key concepts of "Object-Oriented Programming" (OOP), a paradigm of programming in which programs are organized around data, or objects, rather than functions and logic.[^history] The main goal is to handle an object's complexity by abstracting certain details and presenting a concrete model.
 Beatrice Fazi and Matthew Fuller have outlined the wider significance of this and the relations between concrete and abstracted computation: "Computation not only abstracts from the world in order to model and represent it; through such abstractions, it also partakes in it."[^Fazi] If we recall the previous chapters and the many examples of data capture, and gamification, it becomes clear that computation can shape certain behaviors and actions.
 In other words, objects in OOP are not only about negotiating with the real world as a form of realism and representation, nor about the functions and logic that compose the objects, but the wider relations and "interactions between and with the computational."[^Fuller]

 Indeed, abstraction exists in many different layers and at many different scales of computing.
 At the lowest level of abstraction, the flow of information is stored, processed, and represented in the form of binary (base 2 number system) numbers — 0s and 1s.[^binary] In other words, the way we understand all media formats (whether texts, images, video or sound) is quite different from how a computer understands them as data, or — more precisely — as binary numbers.[^color] In this way, we can move from low-level abstraction in the form of machine code and the switching of electric circuits to high-levels of abstraction such as graphical user interfaces or the high-level programming language p5.js that we use in the book which "allows the production of computer-enabled human-readable code."[^chun]

-Recognizing the various levels of abstraction is important to understanding that the specific details and processes of how a computer actually works are largely hidden from view and/or substituted by desktop metaphors (e.g. deleting a file by throwing it in the bin).
+Recognizing the various levels of abstraction is important to understanding that the specific details and processes of how a computer actually works are largely hidden from view and/or substituted by desktop metaphors (e.g. deleting a file by throwing it in the "bin").
 Naturally, the reduction in complexity is useful for a number of reasons including accessibility, but we also need to bear in mind that there is more at stake here.
 In learning to program, even at the higher level, we engage in the politics of this movement between abstract and concrete reality which is never a neutral process.[^cecile] More specifically, in this chapter, we will focus on object abstraction (an approach in OOP) to think conceptually about how computational objects model the world, and what this suggests in terms of an understanding of hidden layers of operation and meaning.

 ## start()